3335-111-08 Organization of the CHRI medical staff.

 The medical director of credentialing for the James cancer hospital oversees the process for the credentialing of practitioners applying for membership and/or clinical privileges at the James cancer hospital.
 The medical director of credentialing shall provide guidance on specific practitioner application or privileging concerns as raised pursuant to these bylaws and shall recommend practitioners for membership and/or privileges at the James cancer hospital and facilitate the process for approving such membership and granting of clinical privileges.

-The chief of surgical services has oversight of all James designated perioperative services and procedural suites.
-Working collaboratively with the administrator of perioperative services, the chief of surgical services facilitates the timely sharing of OR resources (including personnel and equipment) across the medical center in order to maximize the efficiency of OR services.
-The chief of surgical services works with clinical service lines and clinical leadership to coordinate OR services in a manner that enhances the quality of care and safety of services for patients.
-The chief of surgical services reports to the physician-in-chief of the James.
+The medical director, James surgical services has oversight of all James designated perioperative services and procedural suites.
+Working collaboratively with the administrator of perioperative services, the medical director, James surgical services facilitates the timely sharing of OR resources (including personnel and equipment) across the medical center in order to maximize the efficiency of OR services.
+The medical director, James surgical services works with clinical service lines and clinical leadership to coordinate OR services in a manner that enhances the quality of care and safety of services for patients.
+The medical director, James surgical services reports to the director of medical affairs of the James.

-Each member of the attending, associate attending, clinical, limited, physician scholar and honorary staff shall be assigned to a CHRI section by the chief executive officer upon the recommendation of the appropriate academic department chairperson and the credentials committee.
+Each member of the attending, associate attending, clinical, limited, physician scholar and honorary staff shall be assigned to a division and/or department by the chief executive officer upon the recommendation of the appropriate academic department chairperson and the credentials committee.

-There are four clinical sections: medical oncology, surgical oncology, radiation oncology and pathology.
-Appointment to a specific section is based on the clinical specialty of the applicant for medical staff membership.
-Each section is headed by a section chief who has the responsibility to oversee all research and clinical activities conducted by members of the section.
-Specifically, the section chief shall be responsible for the following: the development and implementation of policies and procedures that guide and support the provision of service; recommendations re: staffing needs and clinical privileges for all members appointed to the section; the orientation and continuing surveillance of the professional performance of all section members; recommendation for space and other resources needed.
-The section chief is appointed by the chief executive officer.
+Appointment to a specific department and/or division is based on the clinical specialty of the applicant for medical staff membership.
+Each department and/or division is headed by a department chairperson or division director who has the responsibility to oversee all research and clinical activities conducted by members of the department and/or division.
+Specifically, the department chairperson or division director shall be responsible for the following: the development and implementation of policies and procedures that guide and support the provision of service; recommendations re: staffing needs and clinical privileges for all members appointed to the department and/or division; the orientation and continuing surveillance of the professional performance of all department and/or division members; recommendation for space and other resources needed.

 (1) Qualifications and responsibilities of the chief of the clinical department.
 The academic department chair shall ordinarily serve also as the chief of the clinical department.
 Each clinical department chief shall be qualified by education and experience appropriate to the discharge of the responsibilities of the position.
 Each clinical department chief must be board certified by an appropriate specialty board or must establish comparable competence.
 The chief of the clinical department must be a medical staff member at the Ohio state university hospitals.
 Such qualifications shall be judged by the respective dean of the colleges of medicine or dentistry.
 Qualifications for chief of the clinical department generally shall include recognized clinical competence, sound judgment and well-developed administrative skills.